shahar-lab/compulsivity_simulations/README.md

 **File:** `model/advantage_actor_critic.R`
 **Entry point:** `sim.agent(subject, cfg)`

-The agent exists in a 2-state environment (safe / dangerous) defined by an internal threat belief `p_harm`.
+The agent exists in a 2-state environment (calm / anxious) defined by an internal threat belief `p_harm`.
 Triggers accumulate over time and push the agent into a dangerous state.
 The agent selects among 10 actions using a softmax policy; repeated actions in the dangerous state become ritualized through perseveration costs that increase their relative selection probability.
 A critic estimates the value of the current state; the actor updates action preferences via the advantage signal.

 ### Key parameters